By Samantha Martin (@sam_angelina22)

 “We need more young people in horse racing.”

-No one can dispute that young people are the future any sport.
+No one can dispute that young people are the future of any sport.
 Rein It In Racing is a site with articles purely by young people and it was created because of the lack of representation of young people in horse racing media.
 Like the rest of the team, I love the sport – horse racing is my biggest passion; I own a share in a racehorse and spend my Fridays nights previewing races and studying form.
 However, when I tell people I love horse racing, they look at me like I have just told them that I enjoy badger-bating and the misuse of Class A drugs!
 On one occasion, someone even asked my parents why they would let me be a horse racing fan!

 Interacting with the horse racing community has vastly improved my ability to explain my opinions with confidence, taught me to stand up for myself in the face of hate as well as learn from my mistakes and lapses in judgement.
 It has nurtured a passion and respect for the greatest creatures on earth which, I’m sure, will last me the rest of my life.